 EV rental in Iceland: costs, charging, and when it makes sense

 Electric vehicles are a practical hire option in Iceland, especially if most of your route follows paved roads and you can plan charging stops.
 Daily rental prices for EVs typically align with well‑equipped crossovers; total trip cost depends on your charging pattern and distances.
-In towns and along main corridors you’ll find growing public chargers, with fewer options in remote areas.
-Cold weather and headwinds can reduce range, so it’s smart to keep extra buffer on longer legs.
+Cold weather and headwinds can reduce range, so it is smart to keep extra buffer on longer legs.

 Charging works best when you plan ahead: top up overnight where chargers are available, and add short daytime sessions while you stop for coffee or a view.
-If your itinerary includes the Westfjords or sparsely populated stretches, check charger availability before you set off and avoid arriving low.
 For a traveler’s take on when EVs are a good fit in Iceland, see Blue’s overview: Top 3 Reasons for EV Rental in Iceland.

 Road tolls